EberlyODL/chem202/pla-lecture-36.md

 * D- sugars will have the the C5 hydroxyl group on the right-hand side of the Fischer projection

-* L- sugars are enantiomers of D- sugars
+* L- sugars are enantiomers of D- sugars.
+To identify L- sugars, draw the D- enantiomer and use Table 16.1 (provided on exam) to find the name.

-* When drawing the Haworth from a Fischer, the groups on the left go down and groups on the right go up (be able to go from Haworth to Fischer)
+* When drawing the Haworth from a Fischer, the groups on the left go down and groups on the right go up (be able to go from Haworth to Fischer).
+To identify sugars from Haworth projection, draw the Fischer and determine the name from Table 16.1 (provided on the exam).

 * In the $$\beta$$ anomer, the methylene hydroxyl ($$-CH_2OH$$) group will be _cis_ with the hydroxyl on the anomeric carbon

 * In the $$\alpha$$ anomer, the methylene hydroxyl ($$-CH_2OH$$) group will be _trans_ with the hydroxyl on the anomeric carbon

-As you practice converting back-and-forth between chairs, Haworth, and Fischer projections, you begin to recognize the patterns.
+Practice converting back-and-forth between chairs, Haworth, and Fischer projections.
+Have fun! :)